Overjet Treatment in Miami, FL

 Overbites and overjets are two different dental conditions.
 Overbite refers to the vertical overlap of the upper front teeth over the lower front teeth, while overjet refers to the horizontal protrusion of the upper front teeth beyond the lower front teeth.

-Does overjets cause big lips?
+Do overjets cause big lips?

-An Overjet does not directly cause big lips.
+An overjet does not directly cause big lips.
 However, the protrusion of the upper front teeth may create the appearance of fuller lips.
 In some cases, correcting the overjet may result in a change in the lips’ appearance.

 Does an overjet affect your jawline?